dylanesque/Cheatsheets/rxjs.md

 ## Multicasting Operators

--shareReplay() or share() is a handy way to keep the results of an HTTP request or API call in memory and use it in multiple places without making multiple calls
+- shareReplay() or share() is a handy way to keep the results of an HTTP request or API call in memory and use it in multiple places without making multiple calls

 # Rate Limiting Operators